capel82/Busy-Capel/README.md

 **Delete button** - My recipe that was chosen to be deleted was successfully deleted with a message flashed out to inform me.

 ### G. Deployment to Heroku
-I used Gitpod as my IDE to write my codes.
-I cloned Code Institute Templates from Github to a new repository.
+1. I used Gitpod as my IDE to write my codes.
+I cloned **Code Institute Gitpod-Full-Template** from Github by clicking on the green button *Use this template*  that brought me to create a new repository.
+This helped to copy all the information in the template to my own Github account.
+Then I clicked on Gitpod green button on the top right corner to start my IDE.

-Then through my IDE terminal,  I created run.py and Procfile.
+2. In Gitpod, I created `run.py`, `Procfile` and  `requirement.txt` files.

-I then git add, git commit and git push them to my repository.
+3. Using Gitpod terminal, I then `git add .`, `git commit -m` and `git push` them to my repository.

-Next, I installed Flask, flask-pymongo and dnspython with terminal commands (pip3 install Flask, pip3 install flask-pymongo, pip3 install dnspthon)
+4. Next, I installed Flask, flask-pymongo and dnspython with terminal commands (`pip3 install Flask`, `pip3 install flask-pymongo`, `pip3 install dnspthon`).

+5. Then, I registered a new account in [Heroku](www.heroku.com).

+6. After that, I installed Heroku in IDE with terminal command ` npm install -g heroku` and login with the command of `heroku login-i`.

-Open up Heroku website and logged into my account.
-I created a new app by clicking on ‘New’ button on the top right corner.
-I chose a app name and select the Europe Region.
+7. I opened up [Heroku](www.heroku.com) and logged into my account which i created beforehand.
+On the top right corner, I clicked on ‘New’ button to create a new app.

+8. I chose an app name and select the Europe Region.

-In the Deployment method under Deploy section, I have chosen Github and I also ensure my App connected to Github appears on it.
+9. In the *Deployment method* in Heroku, under *Deploy section*, I have chosen [Github](www.github.com) and I also ensure my App connected to Github appeared on it.

-I also selected automatic deploys from my Github Master branch.
+10. I have also selected automatic deploys from my Github Master branch.

-Next, I install heroku in IDE with terminal command npm install -g heroku and login with the command o
+11. Under *Overview* in Heroku, I set the *dynos* to `web python run.py`.

+12. Under *settings* in Heroku, I clicked on *reveal config var* to enter information for:
+	IP = 0.0.0.0
+	PORT = 5000
+	MONGO_URL = value
+	SECRET KEY = value

+13. Now, any codes pushed from my IDE to Github would automatically deploy to Heroku and I can open the app with the button *Open App* on the top right corner of the app in my heroku account

+###H. Local Deployment

+1. An IDE will be needed to run this project locally.

+2. In [Github] https://github.com/capel82/Busy-Capel, choose the Busy Capel repository and on the right top corner, click on *clone or download* green button to clone the codes.

+3. Copied the URL  *https://github.com/capel82/Busy-Capel.git*and at the IDE terminal type in `git clone https://github.com/capel82/Busy-Capel.git` to clone into chosen working directory.

+4. All requirements.txt, Procfile, run.py files need to be installed and ensuring IP (0.0.0.0) and PORT (5000), Mongo URL and secret key are updated.

+5. The app can be initiated now with command `python3 run.py`.

 ### H.Credits
 a. **Codes :**- taken and adjusted